NhoanNhoan/Paint-App/README.md

 1. Visual Studio(my version 2019).
 2. Dotnet C#: 4.6(my version).
 3. Good laptop(or computer) can run server and client.
+(Note: if you get error "Couldn't process file Form1.resx due to its being in the Internet or Restricted zone or having the mark of the web on the file.
+Remove the mark of the web if you want to process these files.
+Drawing Project", let try:
+          1. Right click the resx file, open the properties and check the option 'Unblock'
+          2. Repeat for each resx file.
+          3. Reload the project.)

 # Features:
 * Select shape and the size of pencil, then draw:
 ![alt](https://user-images.githubusercontent.com/48643699/82746031-7709e500-9db5-11ea-9eea-6e8d6d899d86.png)